 For many humans, the idea that there might be no afterlife is intolerable.
 Why?
 First, because the idea of our non-existence terrifies many of us.
 After years of being, in effect, our own little Universes, it is inconceivable for many of us to imagine these Universes disintegrating into nothingness.
 The feeling might be described as I AM; how could I not be?
 For other humans, if there is no hope of an afterlife, there is no hope, period.
 Life would be a meaningless, futile act of mere survival.
 If there were no afterlife, it would mean that all their loved ones who had died would be gone forever.
 There would be no joyous reunions, no embracing of lost parents or lost children, no prospect of being reunited with those whose passing was made less painful only by the prospect that the separation would not be permanent.
-Most people simply cannot face this level of hopelessness.
-For others, the idea of no afterlife is intolerable because it would mean, ultimately, that there is no justice in the Universe.
-It would mean that the virtuous are unrewarded; that those who have undergone terrible suffering will not find the compensation of eternal comfort and mercy; and that evil humans who have not been punished in life get off the hook, so to speak.
-Many people simply cannot believe in such injustice.
+For others, the idea of no afterlife is intolerable because it would mean, ultimately, that there was no justice in the Universe.
+The virtuous would be unrewarded; those who had undergone terrible suffering would not find the compensation of eternal comfort and mercy; evil humans who had not been punished in life would get off the hook, so to speak.
 And for some, no afterlife means that there is no resolution to the personal issues and problems with which they may have struggled all of their lives, and no answers to questions that have disturbed them almost as long.
-Many people cannot abide such a lack of resolution.
-For a lot of humans, a combination of these beliefs is at work.
+For many people, a combination of these beliefs is at work.
 There are those who also might look forward to the afterlife as a vindication of their faith and the prospect of being united with the One, the Sacred, the Almighty, the Divine.
 Little wonder so many humans have, still do, and always will believe that death is not the end.
 They might even believe because they embrace a version of Pascal’s Wager: If they believe in an afterlife, and none exists, they won’t be aware of it, and will be none the worse off.
 If they don’t believe in one, and one exists, then the consequences of their disbelief might be grim indeed.

 For those who do not believe in an afterlife, on the other hand, it can stir in them the urge to live as intensely as they can within the time they have.
 If our time truly is finite, then what is aspired to must be achieved in the here and now.
 There will be no second chance, in this perspective.
 Experience must be seized; life must be encountered.
 Conversely, some who have no faith in an afterlife might be morose, convinced that the only true proposition is, “Life is hard and then you die.”
 To such people, life might not seem only meaningless—it might seem not even worth the effort.